cisco/joy/README.md

 The main program for extracting data features from pcap files or live packet captures is the program joy, which occupies the src/ subdirectory.
-It is copied into the main joy directory after a successful build.
+It is copied into the bin/ directory after a successful build.
 It can be run from that directory, or installed so that it will automatically run as a daemon on Linux or Mac OSX.

-WINDOWS BUILDS
+###### MacOS
+Version 10.11 has more dependencies than 10.10; the OpenSSL header files are needed to build this package.
+You can install these header files via Mac Ports (https://www.macports.org/install.php) using the command `sudo port install openssl`.

+###### Windows
 We have tried to make building on Windows as easy as possible.
-In the joy/win-joy directory there is a visual studio project file.
-Open the project file with Visual Studio 2015 (we have tested on VS 2013 as well) and it should load up all the defaults and source files required.
+In the joy/win-joy directory there is a Visual Studio solution file.
+Open the solution file with Visual Studio 2015 (we have tested on VS 2013 as well) and it should load up all the defaults and source files required.
 Currently, the project is only setup to build 64-bit binaries.
 Once the project file loads, you can execute a "clean" and "build" of the code.
 All of the dependent libraries and headers files are in the joy/windows directory.
-Once you have the binary built, the required DLL files that are necessary are located in the joy/windows/64/DLL directory.
-You can combine these DLL files with your binary to produce a package that can be dropped onto a windows based machine and execute correctly.
+Once you have the binary built, the required DLL files that are necessary for program execution are located in the joy/windows/64/DLL directory.
+You can place these DLL files alongside your binary in a directory to produce a package that can be dropped onto a windows based machine and execute correctly.
+If you want to run the binary directly within the Visual Studio IDE, then you may add this value to the project Properties->Debugging->Environment: `PATH=%PATH%;$(ProjectDir)\..\..\windows\64\DLL`

 Execution of win-joy.exe has been tested on Windows 7, Windows 10 and Windows Server 2012.

 #### Testing

-First. ensure both bin/joy and bin/unit_test exist by running either `make` or `make unit_test`.
+First, ensure both bin/joy and bin/unit_test exist by running either `make` or `make unit_test`.
 Then you can manually run the unit tests:
 ```
 ./test/unit_test